-- Our services

-- Professional networks

-- Promoting innovation and leading practice

-- Supporting boroughs to be more resilient
+- Promoting innovation and leading practice - Supporting boroughs to be more resilient

-- London borough leadership

-- Lobbying and advocacy

 - Freedom Pass appointment and settlement report delivered to TEC December 2022 agreement reached with TfL, ensuring boroughs are "no better or worse off" as a result of the scheme settlement to reflect the usage/ridership and reflected in the amounts boroughs pay.
-(Our services Lobbying and advocacy) - Development of a senior workforce strategy that supports the London borough leadership of the future 2022-2023 - deliver a programme of workshops for new Leaders to support senior recruitment (Autumn 2022), establish a new senior leadership programme for future Chief Executives in London (Spring 2023), Deliver Cohort 6 of the LLP (March 2023) and procurement of cohorts 7 and 8 (December 2022).
-(London borough leadership - Professional networks - Promoting innovation and leading practice) - Delivery of a new performance benchmarking solution for boroughs March 2023 provides boroughs with the access to tools and information to drive improvement and enables the SIB to share learning from good and poor performance through comparative performance analysis.
-(Promoting innovation and leading practice Lobbying and advocacy -Supporting boroughs to be more resilient)

-2.6 Organisational Development: enabling the organisation and its people to do their best work on behalf of London and Londoners.
+(Our services, advocacy and lobbying) - Development of a senior workforce strategy that supports the London borough leadership of the future 2022-2023 - deliver a programme of workshops for new Leaders to support senior recruitment (Autumn 2022), establish a new senior leadership programme for future Chief Executives in London (Spring 2023), Deliver Cohort 6 of the LLP (March 2023) and procurement of cohorts 7 and 8 (December 2022).
+(Led by the boroughs - Supporting professional networks - Promoting innovation and leading practice) - Delivery of a new performance benchmarking solution for boroughs March 2023 provides boroughs with the access to tools and information to drive improvement and enables the SIB to share learning from good and poor performance through comparative performance analysis.
+(Promoting innovation and leading practice Our services, advocacy, and lobbying Supporting boroughs to be more resilient) - 2.6 Organisational Development: enabling the organisation and its people to do their best work on behalf of London and Londoners. - Powers - People and diversity - Premises - Practices - Budget strategy - Initial options for governance structures and powers proposed to Elected Officers Summer 2022 - London Councils ensures it has the relevant governance structures and powers in place to support the boroughs to deliver their collective ambitions for London. - Delivery of three pilot projects using outcomes-based methodology July 2022 - pilot an approach that enables collaborative working (working in a digitally enabled way; sharing and using data insight to shape policy positions; sharing and learning from good practice).
+(Practices - People and diversity) - Development of budget strategy for London Councils to make best use of resources, including Premises Strategy (September 2022) and Medium-Term Financial Strategy (November 2022) - ensure the organisation delivers its shared ambitions in an affordable and sustainable manner through the delivery of a clear roadmap that ensures LC future workspaces are affordable and reflect its values and a medium-term plan as part of the annual budget setting cycle.

-- Powers

-- People and diversity

-- Premises

-- Practices

-- Budget strategy

-- Initial options for governance structures and powers proposed to Elected Officers Summer 2022 - London Councils ensures it has the relevant governance structures and powers in place to support the boroughs to deliver their collective ambitions for London.

-- Delivery of three pilot projects using outcomes-based methodology July 2022 - pilot an approach that enables collaborative working (working in a digitally enabled way; sharing and using data insight to shape policy positions; sharing and learning from good practice).
-(Practices - People and diversity)

-- Development of budget strategy for London Councils to make best use of resources, including Premises Strategy (September 2022) and Medium-Term Financial Strategy (November 2022) - ensure the organisation delivers its shared ambitions in an affordable and sustainable manner through the delivery of a clear roadmap that ensures LC future workspaces are affordable and reflect its values and

-a medium-term plan as part of the annual budget setting cycle.
 (Premises - Budget strategy)